Our research is conducted in the fields of particle physics and astroparticle physics.

 - Gamma-ray bursts: we are analyzing properties of primarily properties of long gamma-ray bursts both from theoretical and observational side.
 We are studying signatures of photospheres in gamma-ray bursts, emission mechanisms in both prompt and the afterglow phase and developing different models for explaining the observed properties.

-- Active Galactic Nuclei (AGN): we are doing multi-wavelength variability studies of AGNs in order to locate and better understand the high-energy emitting regions.
-Also, we are investigating multi-wavelength properties of blazars.
+- Active Galactic Nuclei (AGN): We are performing multiwavelength spectral and variability studies of AGN in order to undertand the disc-jet connection and to locate the high-energy emitting regions.

 - Cosmic rays: in this area we are doing multimessenger studies to investigate connection with neutrions.